-If you have papules (round red bumps that rise from your skin) and pustules (pus-filled swellings) caused by rosacea, there are a number of different medications that can be effective.
+If you have round red bumps that rise from your skin (papules) and pus-filled swellings (pustules) caused by rosacea, there are a number of different medications that can be effective.

-These can be divided into topical treatments (applied to the skin) or oral treatments (taken by mouth).
+These can be divided into topical treatments that are applied to the skin, or oral treatments, which are taken by mouth.

 If your symptoms are more severe, an oral antibiotic medication may be recommended as these can help reduce inflammation of the skin.

 Antibiotics often used to treat rosacea include tetracycline, oxytetracycline, doxycycline and erythromycin.